WFRT/verif/README.rst

   sudo apt-get install python-numpy python-scipy python-matplotlib python-setuptools

-Then install ``verif`` by executing the following inside the extracted folder:
+Then install Verif by executing the following inside the extracted folder:

 .. code-block:: bash